Your patient rights

 After you leave

-You can access your health records for a reasonable fee upon request in accordance with HIPAA and Michigan’s Medical Record Access Act.
+- You may access your health records for a reasonable fee upon request in accordance with HIPAA and Michigan’s Medical Record Access Act.
 You are also entitled to request amendment to and receive an accounting of disclosure of your health information as applicable by law.

 - you are entitled to receive an explanation of your bill regardless of the source of payment and to receive, upon request, information relating to financial assistance available through the health facility